 HIIT VS. steady-state cardio – which is better?

-Both steady-state cardio and HIIT have their rightful place in any training regimen.
+When it comes to HIIT vs. steady-state cardio, both have their rightful place in any training regimen.
 Of course, knowing when to use each is highly dependent on your fitness goals and current physical ability.

 When it comes to heavy lifting, having a high heart rate isn’t the best.

-While each have their own range of benefits, they also have some disadvantages.
+While each has their own range of benefits, they also have some disadvantages.
 The explosive movements in a HIIT workout can cause injuries if done improperly, and it’s not for beginners.

 “I think you need both [HIIT and steady-state cardio] to get solid ground to stand on,” says Jonsson.
 “You can use steady-state as a form of rest to manage your tough HIIT sessions once in a while.”